Mentors4Gaza/data-structures/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Question
+name: ❓ Question/Discussion
-about: Ask a question or request clarification
+about: Ask a question or discuss something
 title: "[QUESTION] "
 labels: question
-assignees: ""
+assignees: ''

 ---

-**Your Question**
-Write your question here clearly.

-**Additional Context**
-Add any additional context or screenshots here.
+### ❓ Question
+What do you want to ask or discuss?